sosaucily/openure/README.md

 Setup & Use
 -------------------------

 1. Expose your backbone app in a global variable.
-(Flag this off for your Development env only if you'd like)
+(Flag this off for your isStaff or Admin group only if you'd like)

 2. Set that variable name in the Openure extension options at chrome://extensions/ and refresh the page (look for Openure in your extensions and click - 'options')